tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 **Notes:**

 * Open the lesson slides and move to the "FinTech Thought Experiments" section to set up this activity.
+Move through each slide to reveal the activity instructions to the class.

 * The [instructor preparation document](../Instructional_Support/Blockchain.md) contains additional background information for the blockchain related slides.